AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/snippets/add-content-to-a-snippet.md

    >[!NOTE]
    >
-   >Images, links, and formatting are removed in the [!UICONTROL Text Version].
+   >Images, links, and formatting are removed in the Text Version.

 Cool!
 Now you can create a variety of content for your Snippet.